 Arguments for lab created vs natural ruby gemstones and jewelry is well documented.
-For those deciding between which to purchase, take a look at our guide for the facts of each and how to make a decision of what works best for you.
+For those deciding between which to purchase, take a look at our guide for the facts of each and decide what works best for you.

-Synthetic rubies, on the other hand, are created in a laboratory under controlled and monitored conditions.
-The process is started from a “seed” given by a natural ruby.
+Are created in a laboratory under controlled and monitored conditions.
+The process is started with a “seed” given by a natural ruby.
 The growth and creation are precisely regulated that the resulting gemstones have the desired attributes.
 In laboratory gemstones, the irrelevant inclusions and impurities that are often found in natural gems are not present in laboratory ones.
 Still, these lab created rubies possess the same chemical, physical, and optical characteristics as the naturally occurring rubies.
 This fact makes them seem “too” perfect.
 Some of the more famous laboratory gemstones are sapphires and emeralds.

-Laboratory rubies give a more affordable option for jewelry lovers to own more.
-The perfectness factor is undoubtedly an attractive index which draws lots of attention.
+Give a more affordable option for jewelry lovers to own more.
+The perfectness factor is undoubtedly an attractive index that draws lots of attention.
 This factor adds to the beauty of the jewelry as well.

-Lab created, Synthetic or Manmade rubies are stones that are being made in the laboratory.
+Lab created or Manmade rubies are stones that are being made in the laboratory.
 Laboratory stones are designed to look exactly like natural ones and usually share the same appearance, properties, and size with the natural ones.
 On the other hand, laboratory stones will possess the same physical appearance with natural ones but different chemical and optical properties.
-Cubic zirconia is a typical example of a laboratory gemstone which was produced in the United States.
-Although it has the same physical appearance as diamond, it does not have the same properties with respect to hardness or clarity.
+Cubic zirconia is a typical example of a laboratory gemstone that was produced in the United States.
+Although it has the same physical appearance as a diamond, it does not have the same properties with respect to hardness or clarity.

 Expensive gemstones are those that are formed and exist freely in nature and possess the fewest flaws.
 A notable example is the Ruby family which has more value than other gemstones.
 The ruby is recognized by its fiery red color and it is very rare.
 If you consider choosing ruby, you may want to decide whether to order a natural or lab created rubies depending on the characteristics you desire.
 If you desire the quality and color of the stone, then a natural stone that is almost flawless is highly recommended.
 On the other hand, if you require a red stone for a necklace or other accessories and you are operating on a fixed budget, then a synthetic/laboratory ruby is what you should consider.
 The differences between these two can only be differentiated by an expert or professional dealers/sellers.

-Burma or Burmese rubies, are rubies that possess small silk looking inclusions that are scattered on the facets, which gives a soft color and is dispersed better across the face of the gem.
-Approximately four or five million years ago, deposits of ruby and sapphire were created from Tajikistan, through some places in India, China and Vietnam.
-Currently, Burmese ruby are not available in Burma.
+A ruby from Myanmar is called a Burma Ruby, while the ones that possess an exceptionally red color are known as Burmese Ruby.
+Burma or Burmese rubies - are rubies that possess small silk looking inclusions that are scattered on the facets, which gives a soft color and is dispersed better across the face of the gem.
+Approximately four or five million years ago, deposits of ruby and sapphire were created from Tajikistan, through some places in India, China, and Vietnam.
+Currently, Burmese rubies are not available in Myanmar.

 Almost all rubies that are created in a lab are strengthened with dye.
 Lab-created rubies are made using the same materials that can be found in a natural ruby ring.
 They are identical in their chemical composition, but lab-created rubies are less expensive than natural ones and unlike natural rubies, they are not flawed.

-Lab grown rubies or Synthetic rubies, were created using an artificial process which involves both high pressure and high temperature.
+Lab grown rubies or Synthetic rubies were created using an artificial process that involves both high pressure and high temperature.
 Lab-created rubies are considered real because they are not much different from the natural ones.
-Rubies that are artificially produced are not the same as rubies that are fake, as they have different chemical structures from natural rubies.
-To test if a ruby is not created means one would have to do an analysis of its physical structure and the chemical composition.
+Rubies that are artificially produced are not the same as fake rubies, as they have different chemical structures from natural rubies.
+To test if a ruby is not created means one would have to analyze its physical structure and the chemical composition.
 Even though lab-created and natural rubies are similar there are ways in which it can be tested using the right equipment.